BeautifulTrouble/beautifultrouble-dot-org/wp-content/plugins/user-photo/readme.txt

 If you value this plugin, *please donate* to ensure that it may continue to be maintained and improved.

 == Changelog ==

+= 0.9.10 =
+* Added recommendation to upgrade in wp-admin/plugins.php
+* Provided option to never see the upgrade notice again

+= 0.9.9 =
+* Removed deprecated mysql_ function

+= 0.9.8 =
+* Optimised retrieval of administrators for settings page

+= 0.9.7 =
+* Fixed WordPress deprecated notices

+= 0.9.6 =
+* Fixed PHP notice about deprecated argument
+* Use semantic versioning for plugin files

 = 2012-05-08: 0.9.5.2 =